by Texas Homesteader ~

 Water Drainage Tip For A Large Planter

-EcoBricks are simply a large plastic bottle (such as a juice bottle, etc) that is tightly packed with non-recyclable trash.
+EcoBricks At The Bottom Of Troughs.
+This is a 2-fer-1 win drainage option.
+EcoBricks are simply a large plastic bottle (such as a juice bottle, etc) that’s tightly packed with non-recyclable trash.

-Where To Get Bulk Soil For Raised Beds
+Use Bulk Soil For Raised Beds

 Buying soil in bulk is significantly cheaper, PLUS there are no disposable plastic bags to deal with.

-Planting Raised Bed Edible Plants Can Be Pretty
+Planting With Edible Plants Can Be Pretty

 A small lavender plant will be added for some nice blossom color here.

-This trick works every year to keep the many birds that frequent our yard away from my precious strawberries.
+This trick works every year to keep the many birds that frequent our yard away from my strawberries.
 It’s rare now that I lose one of my strawberries to the birds.

 I love our new peaceful outdoor living space.
 It’s beautiful and the bees love it too.
 And beautifully-planting water troughs provides us food as well, what’s not to love?